3 people killed at Michigan State University; gunman dead

 EAST LANSING, Mich.
-(AP) — A gunman opened fire Monday night at Michigan State University, killing three people and wounding five more, and police urged frightened students and others to shelter in place as they searched for the suspect.
+(AP) — A gunman opened fire Monday night at Michigan State University, killing three people and wounding five more, before fatally shooting himself miles away after an hours-long manhunt that forced frightened students to hide in the dark.

+Police announced the man's death early Tuesday, four hours after shootings broke out at Berkey Hall, an academic building, and later nearby at the MSU Union, a popular hub to eat or study.

+“This truly has been a nightmare we’re living tonight,” said Chris Rozman, interim deputy chief of the campus police department.

-Hundreds of officers were scouring the East Lansing campus, about 90 miles (145 kilometers) northwest of Detroit, for the suspect, whom police described as a short Black man with red shoes, a jean jacket and ball cap.
+Hundreds of officers had scoured the East Lansing campus, about 90 miles (145 kilometers) northwest of Detroit, for the suspect, whom police described as a short Black man with red shoes, a jean jacket and a ball cap.

-“There are three confirmed fatalities.
-This is in addition to the five victims who have been transported to the hospital,” campus police said on Twitter.

-The shootings began shortly before 8:30 p.m. at Berkey Hall, an academic building, and also occurred nearby at the student union, a popular gathering spot, said Chris Rozman, interim deputy chief of the campus police department.
+The 43-year-old man was confronted by police off campus before killing himself with a "self-inflicted gunshot wound," Rozman said.

+His name was not immediately released, but Rozman said he was not a student or employee and had no affiliation with Michigan State.

 By 10:15 p.m., police said Berkey, as well as nearby residence halls, were secured.

 “They’ve been hiding, all the lights off in a dark room,” Adams said.
-“Their cellphones are starting to lose battery charge.
-They don’t all have chargers with them and losing contact with the outside world is terrifying on a normal day for college kids, let alone when there’s someone out there that they haven’t caught yet.”
+“Their cellphones are starting to lose battery charge.”

 Aedan Kelley, a junior who lives a half-mile (less than a kilometer) east of campus, said he locked his doors and covered his windows “just in case.”
 Sirens were constant, he said, and a helicopter hovered overhead.